newworldorder/gettingandcleaningdata/README.md

 ## Function Description
 - `make_tidy(dir = "UCI HAR Dataset/")` assumes the directory name (`dir`) is unchanged.
 If an absolute path is provided, the function can be run from anywhere on the filesystem.
 - `make_tidy` combines the data and test set X values (measurements), y values (activity labels), subject identifiers into a single table keeping only those X values that correspond to a _mean_ or _standard deviation_.
 The y values are replaced with the character representations in `activity_labels.txt`  This data frame is stored `result$d1`.
-- `make_tidy` for each (activity label, subject id) pair computes the mean for each measurement still in `result$d1`.
+- `make_tidy` for each _valid_ (activity label, subject id) pair computes the mean for each measurement still in `result$d1`.
 The names of these columns have been modified to be prepended with `MEAN_` to indicate they correspond to means.
 The result of this computation is stored in `result$d2`.

 ## Fields in New Dataset (result$d2)
 - `activity` corresponds to the verbal description of the activity label